drslump/pyshould/README.md

 ## EXPECTATIONS ##

 Expectations are defined in by using a subject-predicate form that mimics english natural language.
-Basically they take the form "`subject` `|` _should_.`predicate`" where `subject` is a python expression and `predicate` defines matchers and expected values.
+Basically they take the form:

+"`subject` `|` _should_.`predicate`"

+Where `subject` is a python expression and `predicate` defines matchers and expected values.

-Any python expressions can be used before _should_, although lambdas and other complex expressions should be enclosed in parens to ensure a proper interpretation.
+Any python expression can be used before _should_, although lambdas and other complex expressions should be enclosed in parens to ensure a proper interpretation.

 Matchers in the `predicate` part can have an expected value, this value should be given between parens, as with a normal method call.
 It will be used as an argument to the matcher function.
 If the matcher doesn't require an expected value there is no need to use it as a method call.

 See the following examples of expectations:

+    from pyshould import *

-    result | should.be_integer
+    result | should.be_integer()
     (1+1) | should_not.equal(1)
     "foo" | should.be('foo')
     len([1,2,3]) | should.be_greater_than(2);
     result | should.equal(1/2 + 5)
     1 | should_not.eq(2)
+    # Matchers not requiring a param can skip the call parens
     True | should.be_truthy